almostengr/almostengrwebsite/README.md

-Drupal website for The Almost Engineer located at http://thealmostengineer.com
+The Drupal code for my website, The Almost Engineer.
+The website can be visited at http://thealmostengineer.com